ExaWorks/job-api-spec/specification.md

 ## Introduction

-The purpose of this document is to provide an analysis of the design and implementation issues of a job management API suitable for managing jobs that are on exascale machines, as well as propose such an API.
+The purpose of this document is to provide an analysis of the design and implementation issues of a job management API suitable for managing jobs on exascale machines, as well as propose such an API.
 A job management API is a set of interfaces that allow the specification and management of the invocation of application executables.
 The corresponding implementation of a job management API is a job management